 Yes.
-I take Blue Cross Blue Shield and MODA health plans.
-But not all insurance plans cover nutrition counseling.
+I take any of the Blue Cross Blue Shield plans, MODA, Cigna, and UnitedHealthcare.
+But not all individual insurance plans cover nutrition counseling.

 Please call your insurance company directly.
 They will ask what "CPT code" will be billed.
 I bill CPT codes 97802 and 97803.
 Next, ask if it matters why you are seeing the dietitian.
 (Some insurance companies only cover diagnoses like diabetes and kidney disease.)
 If nutrition counseling is a covered benefit, ask how many visits your plan allows.
 Write down the reference code from the call.

 Please contact me for pricing.
 You can choose only one visit, or pay for a package.
-It is less expensive if you choose a package.
+It is less expensive if you choose a package for multiple visits.
 Payment is due at the end of the first visit.

 I prefer check.
 However, I can also take cash, credit cards, and most health savings account cards.